-If you’re pitching a story about the release of a new game, give the journalist some ideas on the ways that they could approach it.
+If you’re pitching a story about the release of a new game, give the journalist some ideas on how they could approach it.

-If you’re issuing a press release under embargo (meaning they can’t release the information within that release to the public until a specific date/time), make sure the embargo is conveyed clearly.
+If you’re issuing a press release under embargo (meaning they can’t release the information within that release to the public until a specific date/time), ensure it’s conveyed clearly.

 We’d recommend putting it in a large, bold red font at the top of your release and referencing the embargo date in bold (or underlined) within your introductory email.

 Avoid using ‘midnight’ as an embargo date, too, as some people still get confused about whether that’s on the day or the day before – you don’t want your story to break 24 hours earlier than intended!
 Also, don’t forget to include the timezone for your embargo.